rehannali/apple-build-universal-framwork/README.md

 **Public repo binary distribution Github using SPM**

 > You need to add you public repo path to work fully automation.

+**Private repo binary distribution Bitbucket using spm**

+> You need to configure credentials to work with private repo for upload and download artifacts.